 Once you have composed the research questions in Phase 1 of your PAT you must find resources that contain information regarding each research question.
 These sources must be evaluated, the intention is that you ensure that your research is based on “quality” information.
 This is an example of where planning ahead is important: you won’t be able to evaluate the authority of the author if you could not discover the author of a source that you have used!

-You are required to evaluate 3 of your sources – two website sources and one source that is not a website.
-The Learner Guide provides you with examples of how to lay the information out in a table:
+You are required to evaluate 3 of your sources — two website sources and one source that is not a website.
+The Learner Guide provides you with examples of how to capture the information in a table:

 |Authority||The ‘validity’ or ‘credentials’ of the publisher or author(s)|

 who is this person: a scientist, doctor, professor?

 |Currency||The date on which the material was published or updated|

 |Accuracy||The correspondence of the information with other sources|